Category Archives: KKK

 Now stay with me: was I just being more than normally paranoid?

 When that march was attacked by deputies and state troopers, images of the melee were flashed around the world as “Bloody Sunday.”
 I was there (and recount it in the memoir, Eating Dr. King’s Dinner).
-Even though my Bloody Sunday assignment was to march with a second contingent — which didn’t happen because of the assault on the first — the experience left its marks on me as well.
-Continue reading Saving Obama In Selma 2015: For Reading When You’re Not Thinking About Milwaukee
+Even though my Bloody Sunday assignment was to march with the day’s second contingent — which didn’t happen because of the assault on the first — the experience left its marks on me as well.
+Continue reading Saving Obama With Santa, In Selma 2015;

 Mark Robinson Update: Saggy Pants Worse Than KKK (& More)